 Where can I find workhouse records?

-In family history research, many of us will discover impoverished ancestors who were forced to live in the workhouse - here's where you can uncover workhouse records
+In family history research, many of us will discover ancestors who lived in the workhouse - here's where you can uncover workhouse records

 Note that the workhouse system was in place in England and Wales - Scotland had a separate Poor Law system.